-Please adhere to the following guidelines and do not submit more than once in one reading period (subsequent submissions will neither be read nor considered).
+Please adhere to the following guidelines and do not submit more than twice in one reading period (subsequent submissions will neither be read nor considered).
 If you have work currently under consideration by Grain, please do not submit again until you have received an accepted/rejected response to that submission.

 Types of Work We Consider